 Those serious about SEO should also look into using AMP.

-Accelerated Mobile Pages (AMP) is a Google-backed initiative designed to improve mobile experience and increase load speed.
+Accelerated Mobile Pages (AMP) is a Google-backed initiative designed to improve the mobile experience and increase load speed.

 Though not currently a ranking factor, AMP does have an effect on clicks, impressions and overall user experience.

 All of which have a direct effect on SEO.

 And lastly, get better SEO results by making sure your site is on HTTPS.